JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 |Duracell	|DCR2032	|1.21	|1	|4|
 |Amazon	|ACR2032	|0.79	|3  |5|

 The prices are under constant change and are here for relative price comparison.
-These prices are at the time I ordered them.
+These prices were at the time I ordered them.
 Your cost may be different.

 ## Conclusion
 For now, my sample base is too small to draw a big conclusion about which is better.
 It does imply that the price is not a guarantee of the quality of power produced.
 Price can’t validate shelf life and repeatability, but I do not want to spend the next 10 years validating.